kvarak/dnd/docs/_Folk/elf.md

     <div class="feat">

     ## Lorekeeper
-    Whenever you make an History check that pertain to elves, you are considered proficient and have advantage.
+    Whenever you make an History check that pertain to elves, you ahave *expertise*.
 In addition, your mastery of elven legends and philosophy has allowed you to master one spell used by elven wizards.
 Select any one spell from the wizard spell list to be considered a bard spell to you.

     </div>